louisYen/S3R/README.md

 ![](https://i.imgur.com/w5vt2Sx.png)

-## Introduction
+## <a name="0"></a> Introduction

 We consider establishing a dictionary learning approach to model the concept of *anomaly* at the feature level.
 The dictionary learning presumes an overcomplete basis, and prefers a sparse representation to succinctly explain a given sample.
 With the training set $\mathcal{X}$, whose video samples are anomaly-free, we are motivated to learn its corresponding dictionary $D$ of $N$ atoms.
 Since the derivation of $D$ is specific to the training dataset $\mathcal{X}$, we will use the notation $D_T$ to emphasize that the underlying dictionary is *task-specific*.
 With the learned task-specific dictionary $D_T$, we can design two opposite network components: the ***en-Normal*** and ***de-Normal*** modules.
 Given a snippet-level feature $F$, the former is used to obtain its reconstructed normal-event feature, while, on the contrary, the latter is applied to filter out the normal-event feature.
 The two modules complement each other and are central to our approach to anomaly video detection.

-## Quick start
+## <a name="1"></a> Quick start
 ```bash=
 # please refer to the "Installation" section
 $ conda create --name s3r python=3.6 -y